 Yes, seeing this side of the government soured my excitement to participate in the NYSC.

 But somehow, it also hardened my resolve to participate.
-I felt compelled to protect the place that my spirit aligned in despite what I saw.
+I felt compelled to protect and contribute to the place that my spirit aligned in (despite what I saw).

 I don't know if it's hope or the potential of my country that draws me, but I still want to go.